Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

 :class:`~pytorch_lightning.utilities.cli.LightningCLI` is based on argparse and as such follows the same arguments style as many POSIX command line tools.
 Long options are prefixed with two dashes and its corresponding values should be provided with an empty space or an equal sign, as :code:`--option value` or :code:`--option=value`.
-The same options can be given multiple times and ones given later (to the right) override the previous ones.
-If a class has an init parameter that is required, it also has to be given as :code:`--option` which makes things explicit and more readable instead of relying on positional arguments.
+Command line options are parsed from left to right, therefore if a setting appears multiple times the value most to the right will override the previous ones.
+If a class has an init parameter that is required (i.e. no default value), it is given as :code:`--option` which makes it explicit and more readable instead of relying on positional arguments.

 When calling a CLI, all options can be provided using individual arguments.
 However, given the large amount of options that the CLIs have, it is recommended to use a combination of config files and individual arguments.
 Therefore, a common